 The technology for connecting layers of flash chips through silicon itself is beginning to take shape in the commercial world and will help us get drives SSD More economical and faster, in increased volumes

-We already knew the Through Silicon Via (RSV) technology a few years ago as enabling more and more chips to stack one on the other in a single case, while improving most of the physical and electrical characteristics.
-However, we already know that the gap between announcements often And a practical commercial application is great - and in this case, too, the first time we got to know technology really was a few months ago, with the launch of theRadeon Fury X, which implemented the TSV technology on chips memory The innovative HBM.
+We already knew about Through Silicon Via (TSV) technology several years ago as what will allow more and more chips to be stacked on top of each other in a single package, and while improving most of the physical and electrical properties.
+However, we already know that often the gap between the posters And a practical commercial application is great - and even in this case the first time we really got to know the technology was a few months ago, with the launch ofRadeon Fury X, which implemented the TSV technology on chips memory The innovative HBM.

 Toshiba is also announcing plans to begin implementing TSV technology for flash drives to drives storage.

-Toshiba will use the new technology to create Enclosures Eight or sixteen layers, which will translate into 128 gigabytes and 256 gigabytes respectively (based on 128 gigabytes planar in a recent 15 nm production process).
-In addition to the improvements mentioned in the previous paragraph, 256 gigabytes can transform 2 terabytes into a new common standard in 2.5 inch series for home consumers - and may also allow us to see 256 gigabytes on smartphones and tablets, tablets and tablets The cases on a single case that sits on top of its PoP storage controller.
+Toshiba will use the new technology to create Enclosures Eight or sixteen layers, which will be translated into total capacities of 128 GB and 256 GB respectively (based on planar 128 GB chips in an up-to-date production process of 15 nanometers).
+Beyond the improvements mentioned in the previous paragraph, 256GB enclosures will be able to make 2TB drives a common new standard in 2.5-inch product series for home consumers - and may also allow us to see 256GB volumes on most smartphones and tablets.
+The cases on a single case that sits on top of its storage controller in a PoP configuration.